 The Northern Lights, also known as Aurora Borealis, is a naturally occurring phenomenon where dancing lights fill the night skies with bold splashes of green, blue, purple, and pink.
-The enchanting streaks of light in the sky occur when the sun’s electrically charged particles enter the Earth’s atmosphere and create a sight to behold and a once-in-a-lifetime experience!
+The enchanting streaks of light in the sky, occur when the sun’s electrically charged particles enter the Earth’s atmosphere, creating a sight to behold and a once-in-a-lifetime experience!

-Whilst there is no guarantee you will see the awe-inspiring spectacle, we can ensure you will have a fantastic holiday!
+We've been and whilst there is no guarantee you will see the Northern Lights spectacle, we can ensure you will have a fantastic time!
 We can arrange wonderful short breaks to see the Northern Lights paired with exciting activities.

 The best places in the world to view the Northern Lights are usually closer to the Arctic Circle, and as the name suggests, the farther north, the better, away from artificial light and under clear, cloudless skies.

 To ensure you have the best chance of spotting this incredible phenomenon, we've put together a list of our Top 6 Destinations based on regularity, quality, and accessibility.

 A more comfortable place to chase the Northern Lights with its vibrantly coloured fishing villages, magnificent fjords, and easily accessed from the UK, Norway is more than just an aurora hotspot!

 There are plenty of other activities to enjoy here too; from exploring the Norwegian fjords and its waterfalls, hiking to iconic natural wonders such as Pulpit Rock, Preikestolen, riding the Leon Skylift, a cable car to the top of Mount Hoven, above the Nordfjord for breath-taking views, to skiing Olympic downhill ski slopes at Lillehammer.